csirick2020/Analyst_Screener/README.md

 ---

-This is a simple analyst screener that returns analyst upgrades for a specified date for all S&P500 stocks.
+<b>This is a simple analyst screener that returns analyst upgrades for a specified date for all S&P500 stocks.</b>

 ---